Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 Can US citizens own land in Ethiopia?

-US citizens cannot own land outright in Ethiopia because the Ethiopian Constitution states that land is the property of the State and the peoples of Ethiopia, meaning no one, including Ethiopian citizens, can hold freehold land ownership in the traditional sense.
+In Ethiopia, no one, not even Ethiopian citizens, can own land outright because the Constitution explicitly states that all land is the property of the State and the peoples of Ethiopia.

 What documents will I need to buy in Ethiopia?